Javadyakuza/TIP3-Docs/Docs/Concepts/TokenRoot.md

 ## Token Root

-The Token Root contract is responsible for keeping important information about the token and managing the creation of Token Wallets.
+The Token Root contract is responsible for keeping important information about the token such as `name`, `decimals`, `totalSupply` and `walletCode` and also managing the creation of Token Wallets.
 It handles various important tasks, such as:

-- token root contract stores the general information about the token, e.g.  `name`, `decimals`, `totalSupply` and `walletCode`.
 - Minting tokens.
 - Utilizing the [`burnByRoot`](../../Deployments/External/burn.md) function.
 - Enabling the `disableMint`, `disableBurnByRoot`, and `setBurnPaused` functions, which allow for the disabling of minting, burningByRoot, or pausing the burning of tokens.